KWB-R/kwb.rabimo/README.md

 # kwb.rabimo

-R-implementation of a simple water balance model for urban areas, based on ABIMO 3.2 (see https://github.com/umweltatlas/abimo).
+R-implementation of a simple water balance model for urban areas, based on "Wasserhaushaltsmodell Berlin ABIMO 3.2" (see Documentation below)

 ## Installation